helix-editor/helix/book/src/guides/indent.md

 - `@outdent` (default scope `all`):
 Decrease the indent level by 1.
 The same rules as for `@indent` apply.

+- `@extend-indented`:
+Extend the range of this node to the end of the line and to lines that are indented more than the line that this node starts on.
+This is useful for languages like Python, where for the purpose of indentation some nodes (like functions or classes) should also contain indented lines that follow them.

+- `@stop-extend`:
+Prevents the first extension of an ancestor of this node.
+For example, in Python a return expression always ends the block that it is in.
+Note that this only prevents the next extension of one ancestor: If multiple ancestors can be extended (for example multiple nested conditional blocks in python), only the extension of the innermost ancestor is prevented.

 ## Predicates

 In some cases, an S-expression cannot express exactly what pattern should be matched.